Get alerts of updates about «Events, gatherings and activities»

 Number of participants at private gatherings (indoors and outdoors)

 For private gatherings there can be up to 10 guests indoors and up to 20 participants outdoors.
 Private gatherings are where family, friends and acquaintances, school pupils or colleagues can gather in social events (e.g. birthday parties, baptisms, weddings, school balls or work parties) in a public place or in rented or borrowed premises.
 Children from the same cohort at childcare centre or primary school can meet outside the home with the necessary number of adults to supervise.

 Number of participants at other events (indoors and outdoors)

 It is allowed with events in a public place for up to:

-- 200 people indoors where everyone in the audience sits in fixed designated seats
+- 100 people indoors where everyone in the audience sits in fixed designated seats.

-- 200 people outdoors where the audience does not sit in fixed designated seats
+- 200 people outdoors where the audience does not sit in fixed, designated places.

-- 600 people outdoors where the audience sits in fixed designated seats, divided into groups / cohorts of up to 200 people.
-There must be at least two metres distance between the cohorts and there must be at least one metre between the participants in each cohort.
+- 600 people outdoors where the audience sits in fixed, assigned places, divided into groups / cohorts of up to 200 people.
+There must be at least two meters distance between the cohorts and there must be at least one meter between the participants in each cohort.

 At sporting events for people under the age of 20, everyone present, including participants, shall be counted in the total number of people.
 This includes parents and guardians.

 At "open events" that often take place outdoors, such as pop-up concerts, the rules for events also apply.
 If these events are to be carried out, the event area must be physically delimited (within a fenced area, an area surrounded by barricades etc.) Delimitation is necessary to be able to limit the number of participants and be able to register participants to have an overview of who is present.